Feel free to peruse our literature, including brochures, posters, videos, and background info!

 - In this technical note, we share Agile R100 kinetic binding data (kon, koff, and KD) from the interaction of 3 small molecule compounds dissolved in 10% DMSO binding with their respective targets – 2 GPCRs solubilized in additional detergents and a cytokine protein.

-Publication Highlight: 10x Greater Signal-to-Noise than BLI or ELISADownload
+Publication Highlight: 10x More Sensitive than BLI or ELISADownload

 - Zika viral antigen is measured using an Octet RED96, a Bio-layer Interferometry (BLI) platform, and Agile R100, an FEB platform, both of which provide kinetic binding data.
 Agile R100 shows detection at a concentration 10 times lower than on the Octet, while providing kinetic analysis in line with the BLI instrument.